 Payment and departure

-We will inform you of the estimated time for your next visit and provide advice on preventing recurrence.
+We will advise you on the timing of your next visit and prevention of recurrence.

 | Item | Content |